b-d1/rln-anonymous-chat-app/README.md

 # Anonymous proof of concept application for instant chat, created using RLN (Rate limiting nullifier)

 ### Description
 Proof-of-concept application created for the [ETHOnline hackathon](https://online.ethglobal.com/).
 The project is simple messaging protocol that uses the [RLN](https://medium.com/privacy-scaling-explorations/rate-limiting-nullifier-a-spam-protection-mechanism-for-anonymous-environments-bbe4006a57d) construct via [semaphore-lib](https://github.com/akinovak/semaphore-lib).
 The main goal is to show how to integrate RLN easily, and how to enable anonymity and spam protection on app level.
 The high barrier for entry/staking component is not implemented in this application, thus slashing is only applied by removing the member from the group.
-If we had staking, the slashing would include revoking the user's stake once his private key is revealed.
+If we had staking, the slashing would include revoking the user's stake once their identity secret is revealed.

 The app features client-server architecture, and is completely offchain.